meddlingwithfire/Com.Meddlingwithfire.Common/README.md

       Console.WriteLine("No errors!");
     }

-Will run and output the following console lines:
+The above setup will run and output the following console lines:

     Errors:
     First name is required